Nanda (actress): Personal life

 In 1965, while filming in Kashmir for Jab Jab Phool Khile, director Suraj Prakash recalled that a Maharashtrian lieutenant colonel had been smitten by Nanda and had asked him to forward his marriage proposal to her mother.
 In the end, nothing came of it.
 Nanda's brothers brought home many suitors for her, but she turned them all down.

 In 1992, a middle-aged Nanda became engaged to director Manmohan Desai at the urging of Waheeda Rehman.
 But soon he died after falling from the terrace of his rented flat in Girgaon, just a year after her mother died of cancer.
 According to reports, the railing he was leaning on collapsed.
 Nanda remained unmarried.

 Nanda lived in her residence in Mumbai, interacting only with family and very close friends.
 Her close friends from the film industry included Waheeda Rehman, Nargis, Asha Parekh, Helen, Saira Banu, Mala Sinha, Sadhana, Shakila and Jabeen Jaleel.
 After a long hiatus, she made a public appearance with Rehman for a screening of the Marathi film Natarang (2010).

 Death

 She died in Mumbai on 25 March 2014 at her Versova residence, aged 75, following a heart attack.
-She is survived by her nephew Swastik Karnatki and great-nephew Karan Gurbaxani who are both directors in Mumbai.